 I hope you are beginning to see how preparing food at home can empower your journey to wholeness!

-To help you embrace the benefits of cooking at home, here are two of my all-time favorite recipes, exclusively for you from my Elena’s Recipes Rx Cookbook!
+To help you embrace the benefits of cooking at home, here are two of my all-time favorite recipes, exclusively for you from my NEW cookbook, Elena’s Recipes Rx!
 This special offering is designed to make your life easier when you are implementing an elimination diet to detox your system, address food intolerances, and renew your energy levels.

 Amazing Almond Milk